Diane Holland

-June Diane Neeltje Holland (28 February 1930 – 24 January 2009) known as Diane (Dee-arn) Holland, was a British actress and dancer best known for playing Yvonne Stuart-Hargreaves in Hi-de-Hi! from 1980 to 1988.
+June Diane Neiltje Holland (28 February 1930 – 24 January 2009) known as Diane Holland, was a British actress and dancer best known for playing Yvonne Stuart-Hargreaves in the television sitcom Hi-de-Hi! from 1980 to 1988.

 Early life

-Holland was born in Melbourne, Australia, and raised in England, where she lived for the remainder of her life.
+Holland was born in Melbourne, Australia, and raised in England, where she lived for the rest of her life.
 She was partly Dutch through her paternal ancestry.
 On arrival in Britain, the family was hampered by her father's ill-health, the after-effects of having been gassed in the trenches during World War I. During World War II, Holland and her sister Gilda were evacuated with their school (Cone-Ripman) to Loddington Hall, in Leicestershire.

 Career

-Finding a love for dance as a young girl, Holland trained as a dancer at the London Cone Ripman (now Arts Educational) and enjoyed success throughout her career on stage.
+With a love for dance as a young girl, Holland trained as a dancer at the London Cone Ripman (now ArtsEd) and enjoyed success throughout her career on stage.
 In her youth, Holland earned the role of principal dancer in Sunday Night at the London Palladium shows, and also performed as principal during summer seasons in Monte Carlo and other European casino hotspots as part of an adagio act.
-She also performed in many West End productions, including Her Excellency (1949), Fancy Free (1951), and Rocking the Town (1956).
+She also performed in many West End productions, including Her Excellency (1949), Fancy Free (1951), Rocking the Town (1956), and TV Musical Bonanza!
+(1957).